battleaxedotco/tool-docs/docs/rubberhose2/build.md

 ### Brief history
 Way back in 2015 only a smaller number options existed for character rigging in After Effects.
 As if millions of voices suddenly cried out in terror for a bendy line that worked how you imagined it would, RubberHose was born.
 Birthed from dreams and much trigonometry.

-Time has past and a new Hose is here.
+Time has passed and a new Hose is here.
 One that learned a lot from the original and is stronger and wiser than before.

 <Screenshot
     url="/rubberhose2/build-hose.gif"